Islamic State destroys part of Syria's Temple of Bel - monitors

 The militants targeted the Temple of Bel, a Roman-era structure in the central desert city, the Syrian Observatory for Human Rights said.

-It is the second temple Islamic State has targeted in Palmyra this month.
-The group detonated explosives in the ancient Baal Shamin temple on Aug.
-25, an act that cultural agency UNESCO has called a war crime aimed at wiping out a symbol of Syria's diverse cultural heritage.

-The extent of the damage at the Temple of Bel was not known, the Observatory said, citing its contacts on the ground.
+The extent of the damage was not known, the Observatory said, citing its contacts on the ground.

-Activists on social media also reported the destruction at the temple, one of Palmyra's most important structures.

-Islamic State seized Palmyra in May from government forces in a sudden offensive and is tightly controlling communications in the city, according to activists.

 (Reporting by Sylvia Westall; Editing by Alison Williams)